 - Lack of support

-Additionally, offering a daily pay benefit can encourage workers to come to work, as they can cash out after a shift.
-Our proprietary research has shown that offering DailyPay translates into re-engagement and increased productivity:
+Additionally, offering an on-demand pay benefit can encourage workers to come to work, as they can cash out after their shift.
+Our research has shown that offering DailyPay translates into re-engagement and increased productivity:

-Giving your employees a reason to come to work, and stay engaged at your workforce is the key to improving your retention rates.
+Giving your employees a reason to come to work and stay engaged is the key to improving your retention rates.